mnemonic-no/messaging/README.md

 [![Javadocs](https://javadoc.io/badge/no.mnemonic.messaging/requestsink.svg?color=orange&label=requestsink)](https://javadoc.io/doc/no.mnemonic.messaging/requestsink)
 [![Javadocs](https://javadoc.io/badge/no.mnemonic.messaging/requestsink-jms.svg?color=orange&label=requestsink-jms)](https://javadoc.io/doc/no.mnemonic.messaging/requestsink-jms)

+See [RequestSink documentation](docs/REQUESTSINK.md) for more details on the RequestSink mechanism.

 ## Installation

 All libraries provided by *mnemonic messaging* are directly available from Maven Central.
 Just declare a dependency in your pom.xml and start using it: